mustafaakgul/drf-base/README.md

         {'detail': 'User with that email already exists.'}, status=status.HTTP_409_CONFLICT)

-Custom response model
-seeder and data
 Response message with status codes { ‘status’:’success|error’, ‘data’:{ 'result':{} || [] , '' }, #one level ‘meta’:{} #any meta information that you want to pass } 200 OK — Success — GET/PUT — return resource/status message 201 Created — Success — POST — provide status message or return newly created object 204 No Content — Success — DELETE 304 Unchanged — Redirect — ALL — Indicates no changes since last request 400 Bad Request — Failure — GET/PUT/POST — invalid request, return error messages 401 Unauthorized — Failure — ALL — missing credentials/Authentication required 403 Forbidden — Failure — ALL — restricted content 404 Not Found — Failure — Resource not found 405 Method Not Allowed Failure — Failure — ALL — An invalid HTTP method was attempted

-Versioning Your APIs:
-Implement API versioning from the beginning to ensure backward compatibility as your API evolves.
-DRF provides easy-to-use tools for versioning, allowing you to handle changes gracefully.
-Serialization for Data Representation:
-Proper serialization is crucial for transforming complex Python data types into JSON or other formats.
-Use DRF serializers to convert data and control the output efficiently.
-Using DRF’s Class-Based Views (CBVs):
-Opt for DRF’s CBVs to structure your views logically and make use of built-in mixins to handle common tasks like pagination, filtering, and authentication.
-Authentication and Permissions:
-Secure your APIs by integrating authentication methods such as token-based or OAuth2 authentication.
-Additionally, fine-tune permissions to control access to specific endpoints.
-Throttling and Rate Limiting:
-Implement throttling and rate limiting to prevent abuse and ensure fair usage of your API.
-DRF offers simple ways to set these limits based on user or IP address.
-Pagination for Large Data Sets:
-Use DRF’s pagination classes to break down large datasets into manageable chunks, ensuring optimal performance and user experience.
-Validation and Error Handling:
-DRF provides comprehensive validation tools to ensure data integrity.
-Handle errors gracefully and provide meaningful error responses to API consumers.
-Nested Serializers and Related Data:
-When dealing with complex data structures and related models, use nested serializers to represent the data in a structured manner and facilitate data retrieval.
-Optimizing Database Queries:
-Avoid the N+1 query problem by using DRF’s queryset optimization techniques like select_related and prefetch_related to minimize database queries.
-Caching Responses:
-Cache frequently requested API responses to improve performance and reduce the load on your server.
-DRF supports various caching strategies that can be easily integrated.
-Unit Testing for API Endpoints:
-Write comprehensive unit tests using DRF’s testing tools to validate the functionality of your API endpoints.
-Test-driven development (TDD) ensures a robust and bug-free API.
-Documentation with Swagger and API Docs:
-Leverage DRF’s support for API documentation tools like Swagger and API Docs to provide clear and up-to-date documentation for your API consumers.

 Versioning Your APIs:
 Implement API versioning from the beginning to ensure backward compatibility as your API evolves.
 DRF provides easy-to-use tools for versioning, allowing you to handle changes gracefully.